kikyps/CrackME/README.md

 **4. Less RAM Consumption**

-Rich in features but still runs efficiently with minimal RAM usage without memory leaks
+Rich in features but still runs efficiently with minimal RAM usage without memory leaks.

 https://github.com/kikyps/CrackME/assets/38471660/8aebd3ca-e681-4804-b8c9-6ccb92a801f0

+**`Testing carried out in debug mode in theory at release should be lower than the results in the video.`**

+**5. Does not affect application performance**

+We employ the most effective methods to maintain the performance of the application.
+This framework ensures that the application remains fast and preserves the speed of app launch.

+> We don't use Shell/ClassLoader because we find it less efficient and it slows down the application startup.
+Decrypting and loading the dex files take up considerable time, which contributes to the delay.
+Another drawback is that shells can be easily repackaged.

+In doing so, we opt for another approach to safeguard your Java source code, protecting it from the exposure of application business logic and the authenticity of its code.

 ## Lessons